craftingcity/RollHighOrDie/Core Rules/Character Rules/Combat Laws/Combat Definitions.md

 While you are in the Prone Stance, you cannot run, you treat Low Cover as High Cover, and No Cover as Low Cover.
 Attacks against you that originate within 10' have Advantage.

-### Cover
+## Cover
-Cover is any barrier between you and your opposition.
+Cover is any protective barrier between you and your opposition.
 Taking effective Cover during combat is a life-saving strategy.

 ###### Full Cover
 You are adjacent to Full Cover, such as a stone wall.
 You do not have Line of Sight through or over your Cover.
 Creatures on the other side of your Cover do not have Line of Sight on you.